Rum Raisin Kaiserschmarrn

 rum raisin kaiserschmarrn

 Up until now, I had no love for traditional Kaiserschmarrn.
 Sampling a lackluster version in Austria years ago, I moved on.
 However, this particular golden, crunchy Rum Raisin Kaiserschmarrn has my full attention.
-Its rum raisin flavor makes me happy I decided not to break up with Kaisershmarrn forever.
-This recipe is a Kaiserschmarrn gamechanger.
+Its rum raisin flavor makes me so happy, I am now not breaking up with Kaisershmarrn forever.
+This recipe is a Kaiserschmarrn game-changer.

 Rum Raisin KaiserSchmarrn

 Popular in Bavaria as well as Austria, Kaiserschmarrn translates to “Emperor’s Mess”.
-A favorite of Austrian Emperor Franz Joseph I. The dish is an egg-laden pancake, fried until caramelized.
+A favorite of the Austrian Emperor Franz Joseph I. The dish is an egg-centric pancake, fried until caramelized.
 Rum Raisin Kaiserschmarrn is a fabulous tipsy take on an Austrian brunch favorite.

 Jump to Recipe